ikrs/ProGit/README.md

 - see your changes in a more compact way

 git config credential.helper 'cache --timeout=1800'
-- on push to repository Git wont ask you for your username and password for 30 min
+- on push to repository Git wont ask you for your username and password for 30 min after the next push